Department of History

 Current Research

-My current project is a book on Robert Beale, Queen Elizabeth's primary specialist on German affairs.
-This book will be the first full-scale work on Beale to be published, as only a smattering of articles have come to light (though a few excellent PhD theses on various aspects of Beale's career remain unpublished).
-The sources to be consulted include not only Beale's own papers in the British Library and other State Papers in London but also stray materials in Aberdeen, Chicago, and Utah.
+For the past several years I've been working on Robert Beale, Queen Elizabeth's primary specialist on German affairs.
+The book is the first full-scale work on Beale to be published, as only a smattering of articles have come to light (though a few excellent PhD theses on various aspects of Beale's career remain unpublished).
+The sources consulted include not only Beale's own papers in the British Library and other State Papers in London but also stray materials in Aberdeen, Chicago, and Utah.
 Given the source base and various contexts, the book will take years to complete.
+The book is available from Oxford University Press as of 20 June 2024

 Past Research